Anice Kavathekar

 Background

-Anice joined Anglia Ruskin University in December 2013 and has held a range of roles including senior lecturer, course leader, education champion, personal tutor, academic assessor, and module leader for a number of child modules.
-She has been shortlisted on several occasions for Made a difference award for her student support.
+Anice joined Anglia Ruskin University in December 2013 and has held multiple roles, such as senior lecturer, course leader, admissions tutor, education champion, personal development tutor, academic assessor, and module leader for various child nursing modules.
+Her dedication to student support has earned her several nominations for the Made a Difference award.

 Research interests